behnamasadi/cpp_tutorials/docs/const_constexpr_mutable.md

 const Foo const_foo_obj;
 const_foo_obj.const_func();
 ```
-const methods can not call non=const method, so if we change the code to the following:
+const methods can not call non-const method, so if we change the code to the following:
 ```cpp
 struct Foo
 {